you for not smoking at Fruitlands.

 so much to offer, it's no wonder...Vermont is a

-the most wonderful way to get there is by train.
+And a wonderful way to get here is by train.

 enjoy the journey through breathtaking scenery to